ronin-co/blade/packages/blade/README.md

 bun install
 ```

-Once that's done, link the package to make it available to all of your local projects:
+Once that's done, link the package to make it available to all of your local projects, by running the following command in the `packages/blade` directory:

 ```bash
 bun link